evonnec/terra_data/README.md

 <h2>Architecture</h2>

 1. terraform a cloud instance, e.g. AWS EC2.
 Then, with Terraform:

     2. `git clone` repo

-    3. set up Postgres
+    3. from git repo, run a set up script that:
-    4. pull raw data in S3
+        a. sets up Postgres
-    5. clean data from S3 and store in Postgres
+        b. pulls raw data from S3 to local
+        c. writes up a schema and cleans data systematically from that raw data
+        d. uses schema to then push raw data in csv format to psql/Postgres

 <h2>Dataset</h2>